-- Genesee 3 is one of the most advanced, fuel-efficient, and environmentally progressive coal-fired facilities in Canada and one of the lowest variable-cost, baseload generators in Alberta.
+Genesee 3 is one of the most advanced, fuel-efficient, and environmentally progressive coal-fired facilities in Canada and one of the lowest variable-cost, baseload generators in Alberta.

-- In keeping with our focus on reducing CO2 emissions, all three facilities are in the process of reducing their dependence on coal through coal and natural gas duel-fuel flexibility.
+	- In keeping with our focus on reducing CO2 emissions, all three facilities are in the process of reducing their dependence on coal through coal and natural gas dual-fuel flexibility.

 	Maximizing fuel flexibility

 	We are proceeding with plans to maximize the flexibility of the three units at the Genesee Generating Station to utilize both natural gas and coal as fuel.
 Expanding the use of natural gas will result in significantly lower absolute emissions relative to the current configurations of the units.
 Capital Power plans to implement 100% dual-fuel capability for Genesee Units 1, 2 and 3 by 2021.
 These modifications will provide the Genesee facility with operational flexibility to optimize the fuel-mix at the units between coal and natural gas in response to market conditions and enable the facility to remain as a source of competitive, reliable and responsible baseload power generation for Alberta.

 	Coal and Natural Gas